There are a number of simple things you can do before you purchase a property, to make sure that you are getting what you pay for.

 Have you considered recent compassions of sales in the area?
 Have you considered recent sales?
 Check the website: http://house.ksou.cn for those comparisons.

-Have you considered any differences or any impediments to those sales and your prospective property?
+Have you considered any differences or any impediments to those sales and your prospective property? - Who is going to be the purchaser?

 Have you considered the right entity to buy the property?
-Should it be you; your partner; a company; or other person?
+Should it be you; your partner; a company; or other person? - Check the terms of payment

 Is the settlement period long enough?
 Settlement within, say, 14 days is unrealistic, unless you have cash to pay for the full deposit and the balance of the purchase price. in the current market it is difficult to get banks to complete settlement within 30 days let alone a period less than that.
 Although difficult, Hendersons Legal have completed conveyances within 14 days!!